Rutland Hall wedding – Ben & Toria

 The ceremony took place at St Mary’s church in Woodnewton near Peterborough.
 It was a lovely nod to family tradition as Toria grew up in the house across the road so the family has a close connection with the church.
-And then it was off to Barnsdale Hall Hotel on the banks of Rutland Water for the reception.
+And then it was off to Rutland Hall on the banks of Rutland Water for the reception.
 Ben and Toria love the outdoors so it was the perfect choice for them.
 Even in the pouring rain, it was beautiful and the wet didn’t dampen anyone’s spirits.
 If anything, it lifted them!

 Here are some my faves and if you need a bigger dose scroll to the bottom where you’ll find more :)

 This is why a list of photos is no help for documentary wedding photography!